What Are the Options for Replacing Missing Teeth?

 - Oligodontia– Being born with six or fewer teeth.

 - Hypodontia– The absence of more than six teeth.

 Conditions that may cause congenitally missing teeth include cleft lip, cleft palate, ectodermal dysplasia, Down Syndrome, Rieger Syndrome and Book Syndrome.

-The most common congenitally missing teeth are the third molars, or wisdom teeth.
-Between 10 percent and 25 percent of Americans of European decent are missing at least one third molar, according to Princeton University researcher Alan Mann.
+The most common congenitally missing teeth are the third molars or wisdom teeth.
+Between 10 percent and 25 percent of Americans of European descent are missing at least one-third molar, according to Princeton University researcher Alan Mann.
 This also is the case for 11 percent of African Americans and 40 percent of Asian Americans.
 The Inuit who live in the Canadian, Green landian and Alaskan Arctic regions, have the fewest wisdom teeth, with approximately 45 percent lacking one or more third molars.